Bhattacharya-Lab/EquiPPIS/README.md

 (3) Run `python EquiPPIS.py --model_state_dict Trained_model/EquiPPIS_model/E-l10-256.pt --indir Preprocessing/ --outdir output/`

-(4) The residue-level PPI sites predictions are generated at `output/`.
+(4) The residue-level PPI site predictions are generated at `output/`.

-<b>Coming Soon:</b> More experiments and/or improved implementation of our method!
-This repo and our paper are still a work in progress.
+<b>Disclaimer:</b> This repo and our paper are still a work in progress.